 Common Cuts Achieved With a Miter Saw

 Miter saws are known to be a handy tool when making accurate degree crosscuts, bevel cuts, and compound cuts.
-What woodworkers love most about this power tool is its ability to produce the most accurate cuts, especially with articulate woodworking projects.
+What woodworkers and DIYers love most about this power tool is its ability to produce the most accurate cuts, especially with detailed woodworking projects.

 Should You Use a Miter Saw to Cut Metal?